rayanupc/Portfolio/README.md

 - **Tech:** Linux, SQL

 ### [Hacking chatbot](https://github.com/rayanupc/Hacking_LLM)
-- **Objective:** Bypass the ethics of an Ollama language model that allows you to refuse to answer hacking questions.
+- **Objective:** Bypass the ethics of an Ollama language model that prevents it from answering questions related to hacking.
 - **Key Learnings:** Concept of Abliteration and the application of AI to hacking
 - **Tech:** Python, Ollama.